whispir/openapi/docs/Getting started/Whispir-API-Postman-Collection.md

 - [Postman](https://www.postman.com/)
 - [Whispir API Postman Collection](https://github.com/whispir/Whispir-API-Postman-Collection) (clone the GitHub repository or download as a .zip file)

-### Selecting the right approach for your scenario

-Whispir is a communication platform with an API that provides a versatile way to interact with Whispir’s functions and resources.

-[Postman](https://www.getpostman.com/ ) is a popular tool for testing web-based APIs.
-It organises API requests into collections which can be scripted with parameters and include tests for service validation.

-The Whispir Postman Collection provides most of the Whispir REST API methods to demonstrate and validate their use in typical customer scenarios.

 ### Request Strategy

 The Whispir Postman collection demonstrates the more complex HATEOAS client strategy to utilise the information returned from Whispir to be flexible and versatile in as many contexts as possible.